Water Filter for Lead: Certification and EPA Pipe Rules

 Tradeoff

-A lead-certified filter can help at the tap, but it does not replace finding the source of lead in plumbing or service lines.
+A lead-certified filter can help at the tap now, but it does not replace finding the source of lead in plumbing or service lines, and EPA's replacement mandate runs on a decade-long timeline, not an immediate one.

 Lead is not a place for vague filter claims.